 In the 2022-2023 season, they directed undergraduate opera scenes and served as the assistant director for Proving Up and Les contes d’Hoffmann at the Butler Opera Center.
 They were the projection designer for Binghamton University’s production of L’incoronazione di Poppea.
 In the summer, Elio joined the Music Academy of the West as the Lehrer Vocal Institute Directing Fellow.
 There, they directed Jake Heggie’s Here and Gone; the cover performance of La bohème; served as the assistant director on the summer’s mainstage productions of La bohème and Cabaret: 1979; staged ensembles and designed projections for Music Academy’s Una noche en Miraflores, an evening of Spanish-language music curated by Ana María Martínez and Cesar Cañon; and worked with voice fellows in 1:1 dramatic coachings.
 They were named a Finalist in the Music Academy Fast Pitch Competition for their proposal to leverage Mixed Reality (AR/VR) technology to develop creative solutions for accessibility in the opera house.

-A champion for contemporary opera, Elio regularly collaborates with performers, composers, and librettists to present new work.
+Elio enjoys collaborating with performers, composers, and librettists to present new work.
 Most recently, they served as the dramaturg for a workshop of The House of Yes, an opera by Kamala Sankaram, Michael Kelly, and Kathleen Kelly (Wolf Trap Opera).
 Elio directed the Chicago premiere of Melissa Dunphy’s The Gonzales Cantata (Northwestern University), and served as the assistant director of the Chicago premiere of David T. Little and Royce Vavrek’s Dog Days (Northwestern University) and the world premiere of Michael Ching’s Alice & Anna (Savannah VOICE Festival), in addition to new productions of Missy Mazzoli and Royce Vavrek’s Proving Up and Tan Dun’s Tea: A Mirror of Soul at the Butler Opera Center.

 Elio’s artistic pursuits began as a member of the San Francisco Boys Chorus, with whom they sang onstage as a children’s chorister at the San Francisco Opera, on international tours, and at the first Presidential Inauguration of Barack Obama.
 Trained as an operatic baritone, Elio has been seen on stage in past seasons as Marcello (La bohème), Dr. Falke (Die Fledermaus), Jonathan (If I Were You), El Gallo (The Fantasticks), Dulcamara (L’elisir d’amore), Starveling (A Midsummer Night’s Dream), and Somarone (Béatrice et Bénédict).
 While at Northwestern, they sang with the Bienen Contemporary/Early Vocal Ensemble under the direction of Donald Nally.
 They studied voice with Nancy Gustafson, W. Stephen Smith, and Marlena Malas.